clearskies/ioq3-for-UrbanTerror-4/README.md

    + `r_noBorder <0|1>` - Disables or enables the window decoration (border, buttons, titlebar) - has no effect if `r_fullscreen` is 1
    + `r_jpegQuality <0-100>` - Sets the image quality for screenshots taken with the `screenshotjpeg` command
    + `cl_drawKills <0|1>` - Disables or enables a kill counter on the HUD
+   + `cl_teamchatIndicator <0|1>` - Disables or enables a little "(T)" to indicate whether a chat message is a teamchat or not.
+Useful on maps like orbital

 ### Commands ###
    + `rebind <key> <cvar>` - Binds a key to a cvar and its current value